 After a death, there are lots of details to organise and decisions to make.
 Often, these things have to be done quickly.
-Let Requiem take you through the first steps.
+Let Funeral Bookings take you through the first steps.

 The death must be confirmed and certified by a doctor.
 Until a death certificate (Certificate of Cause of Death) has been signed and issued by a doctor, funeral arrangements cannot go ahead.